microsoft/RTVS-docs/installer.md

 ## Microsoft R distributions

-RTVS supports CRAN R, and Microsoft R distributions.
+RTVS supports CRAN R, and Microsoft R distributions, including the version of R that is distributed with SQL Server 2016.
 See the links below for more information on the different Microsoft R distributions:

 * [Microsoft R Open](https://mran.microsoft.com/download/)
 * [Microsoft R Client](https://msdn.microsoft.com/en-us/microsoft-r/r-client-get-started)